fiftydinar/gidro-os/README.md

 - Integrate system + core flatpaks into image
 - Separate system & user remote flatpaks in yafti (until system + core flatpaks get integrated into image)
 - Integrate Davinci Resolve container into just & yafti
-- Set "Flathub (user)" remote as a default in Gnome Software
 - Integrate & separate image into triple-buffer & VRR variants
 - Integrate "Quick Close in Overview" extension in an image as a rpm
 - Find replacement for non-fuctioning OpenWeather extension for Fedora 39/Gnome 45, which comes around 17th October